RedisLabs/spark-redis/README.md

 # Spark-Redis

-Spark-Redis is a connector for reading/writing from Redis cluster or non-cluster directly via Spark.
-It supports all the types of Redis structures: Plain Key/Value, Hash, ZSet, Set, List.
-In Spark, the data from Redis is represented as an RDD with the tolerance of reshard and down of nodes.

-Integrating Redis and Spark gives us a system that combines the best of both worlds.
+A library for reading and writing data from and to [Redis](http://redis.io) with [Apache Spark](http://spark.apache.org/), for Spark SQL and DataFrames.

+Spark-Redis provides access to all of Redis' data structures - String, Hash, List, Set and Sorted Set - from Spark as RDDs.
+The library can be used both with Redis stand-alone as well as clustered databases.
+When used with Redis cluster, Spark-Redis is aware of its partitioning scheme and adjusts in response to resharding and node failure events.

-## Requirements
+## Minimal requirements

-This library requires Apache Spark 1.4+, Scala 2.10.4+, Jedis 2.7+, Redis 2.8+
+You'll need the the following to use Spark-Redis:

+ - Apache Spark v1.4.0
+ - Scala v2.10.4
+ - Jedis v2.7
+ - Redis v2.8.12 or v3.0.3

-## Current Limitations
+## Known limitations

-* No Java or Python API bindings
+* Java, Python and R API bindings are not provided at this time
-* Only tested with the following configurations:
+* The package was only tested with the following stack:
-    - Redis 2.8+
-    - Scala 2.10
-    - Spark 1.4.0
+ - Apache Spark v1.4.0
+ - Scala v2.10.4
-    - Jedis 2.7
+ - Jedis v2.7 and v2.8 pre-release (see [below](#jedis-and-read-only-redis-cluster-slave-nodes) for details)

-## Enable Slaves For Reading
-As jedis-2.7 doesn't support `readonly` command.
-We must wait for the release of jedis-2.8.
-The pre-build jedis-2.8.0 is included in `with-slaves` branch.
-We can enable slaves for reading by

-`git checkout with-slaves`

-after the `git clone` in **Using the library** field
+ - Redis v2.8.12 and v3.0.3

-## Warnings
+## Additional considerations
-* The APIs will probably change several times before an official release
+This library is work in progress so the API may change before the official release.

-## Using the library
+## Getting the library
-There are two ways of using Spark-Redis library:

-You can use it as a maven dependency:
+You can use the Spark-Redis library by adding it as a maven dependency to your `pom.xml` file:
 ```
 <repositories>
     <repository>